 What Drives Bullies?

-In many cases, when bullies hone in on someone, they perceive this person as a threat.
-The victim of bullying may be "different" or otherwise unique in a way which stands out to the bully.
-Bullies often pick on individuals who they view as a threat, whether this is a threat to their potential business success, ego, or self-esteem.
+Why do bullies bully?
+In many cases, when bullying occurs, bullies perceive their target as a threat.
+The victim of bullying may be "different" or otherwise unique in a way that stands out to the bully.
+Bullies often pick on individuals whom they view as a threat, whether this is a threat to their social dominance, ego, or self-esteem.

 Desire For Power

-Sometimes, this goes back to bullies feeling threatened by the individuals who they target with their bad behavior.
-In other cases, bullies wish to instill fear in others as a means to gain power; they don't care about the victim of their behavior being a casualty of their quest for power and control.
+Sometimes, this goes back to bullies feeling threatened by the individuals whom they target with their bad behavior, like name calling or social exclusion.
+In other cases, bullies wish to instill fear in others as a means to gain power; they don't care about the target of their behavior being a casualty of their quest for power and control.

 One of the less commonly discussed motivations of bullies is revenge.
-There are certain times where bullies genuinely believe that their victim wronged them (or someone they care about) at one point or another.
-Whether or not this belief is accurate depends on the precise nature of circumstances; however, bullying is never the answer.
+Research shows that there are certain times when bullies genuinely believe that their target wronged them (or someone they care about) at one point or another.
+Whether or not this belief is accurate depends on the precise nature of the circumstances; however, bullying prevention efforts emphasize that bullying is never the answer.

-The online world and social media have many upsides, but they've also opened the door to cyberbullying.
-As such, there's become a new phenomenon of people hiding behind phony accounts and anonymity in order to target someone else online.
-Sometimes, these bullies personally know their targets, sometimes they don't.
-Many cyberbullies may have personal issues happening in their lives, hence their desire to target other people as they conceal their own identities.
+The online world and social media have many upsides.
+But, besides inattentional blindness, too much focus on social media also opened the door to cyberbullying.
+As such, there's become a new phenomenon of people hiding behind phony accounts to target someone else online.
+Sometimes, these bullies personally know their targets.
+Sometimes they don't.
+Many cyberbullies have personal issues happening in their lives, hence their desire to target other people as they conceal their own identities.

 Pure sadism is certainly a factor with certain bullies and indicates a more pathological or even sociopathic drive behind their actions.
-For as terrible as this is, there are certain people who merely enjoy being able to punch down on other individuals.
-We see this all the time in abusive relationships or criminals who go on to target individuals who fit a certain mold.
+There are certain people who merely enjoy being able to put down other individuals.
+We see this in abusive relationships and in criminals who go on to target individuals who fit a certain mold.

 Bullies And Unresolved Past Trauma

 When personal issues aren't dealt with in the appropriate manner, they do not go away, regardless of how badly people want them to.
 In many cases, they lay in wait, beneath the surface, getting worse and worse.

-The Importance of Stopping Bullies
+The Importance Of Stopping Bullies